fa2id/Algorithm-Reverse-Integer/README.md

 # Algorithm-reverseInteger
-This is a way for reverse a given integer in Java.
+This is a way to reverse a given integer in Java.
 Integer overflows has been considered.